Klbgr/EzStudies-Flutter/README.md

 The source code of the custom API, used to make this app work, is located on the `EzStudies-Flutter/web/api` folder.

-The API is included in this procjet ease the deployment of the Web app.
+The API is included in this project ease the deployment of the Web app.

 ## Compilation